-We have hit the one-month mark in the fantasy hockey world, and there is plenty of news and notes that could have an impact on your fantasy hockey teams this week.
-Whether it is coaching changes or injuries, staying up on trends in fantasy hockey will be huge in helping you have success with your teams this season.
+We have made it through another week of fantasy hockey, and there has been plenty of news that could have an impact on your fantasy hockey teams this week.
+Whether it is trades or injuries, staying up on trends in fantasy hockey will be huge in helping you have success with your teams this season.
 Let's take a look at some of the fantasy hockey trends you need to be aware of as the season continues to roll on.

 That will do it for this week's edition of the fantasy hockey trends.
-Make sure you check back later in the week for the Fantasy Hockey Waiver Wire and at the beginning of each week for the Fantasy Hockey Weekly Planner to make sure you are up to date on the latest news and notes to help you win your fantasy hockey league.
+Make sure you check back for the Fantasy Hockey Waiver Wire and the Fantasy Hockey Weekly Planner to be up to date on the latest news and notes to help you win your fantasy hockey league.

 About Mike Corcoran

 Mike Corcoran joined KFFL in 2011 as their senior fantasy hockey writer.
 The Tarrytown, New York, native hosts a hockey radio show on ESPN Radio in Tampa, and covers the Tampa Bay Lightning professionally.

 You can follow Mike on Twitter @MikeCorcoranNHL